talwrii/twitter-exodus/readme.md

 * People assert that big tech and its advertises are too influenced by certain ideas
 * Musk has expressed views regarding free speech that you may agree with with

+## You don't need to fully leave

+There are tools to help you exist both on mastodon and twitter (tools may exist for other services) too and share information between them.

 ## Related ideas

 * [Redecentralize](https://redecentralize.org/about/) the concept of decentralizing it services for many reasons.